 Recently, Adam’s school bands have been recognized at Whistler Cantando (Gold and Silver), Alberta International Band Festival (Superior), and the CMS Band on the Bow at Alberta Band Association Festival of Bands (Superior).

 The artistic director of Choral Waves in Cochrane is Diego Bechthold.
 Diego Bechthold attended high school in Langley BC, where he achieved entrance into the BC Honour Jazz Band.
 He attained his Bachelor of Music degree at Trinity Western University, and during his time as a student there was offered the opportunity to teach a university course in Jazz Combo, as well as perform with the prestigious Vancouver Chamber Choir, Vancouver Symphony Orchestra and CBC Radio Orchestra.

 Diego went to UBC for his Bachelor of Education degree.
-Since then has taught as a high school music director (choir, concert band and jazz band) at several high schools in BC and Alberta, including Banff High School, Bow Valley High School in Cochrane, Bert Church High School in Airdrie, and currently East Lake School in Chestermere.
+Since then has taught as a high school music director (choir, concert band and jazz band) at several high schools in BC and Alberta, including Banff High School, Bow Valley High School in Cochrane, Bert Church High School in Airdrie, East Lake School in Chestermere and currently, Webber Academy.
 He is in demand as a guest conductor and clinician with various community and high school music ensembles and is assistant director and a member of the Airdrie Community Choir.